Tropical Forest Restoration

-Natural regeneration also offers co-benefits which make it an appealing option, including: biodiversity conservation, watershed protection, soil protection, and resilience to pests and disease.
+Natural regeneration also offers co-benefits that make it an appealing option, including: biodiversity conservation, watershed protection, soil protection, and resilience to pests and disease.

 Total Land Area

 The total area allocated for tropical forest restoration is 287 million hectares, representing degraded tropical forests.
-Current adoption is set at 0 hectares, as forests that have already been restored are accounted for as existing forest in the Drawdown Agro-Ecological Zone model.
+Current adoption is set at 0 hectares, because forests that have already been restored are accounted for as existing forest in the Project Drawdown Agro-Ecological Zone model.

-Impacts of increased adoption of tropical forests from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of tropical forests from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at current levels.

 - Scenario 2: Based on a more aggressive adoption approach with peak adoption by 2030 or later, this scenario yields the restoration of 2230.8 million hectares of degraded tropical forest.